Home Town: Kennewick, Washington

 Professional School: Howard University

-Special Interests: Obstetrics and pediatric care, procedural medicine.
+Special Interests: Obstetrics and adolescent care, procedural medicine, point of care ultrasound.

 Enrique was born and raised in the medium-sized port of Chimbote, Peru, to an American Peace Corp mom and Peruvian teacher father.
 He completed his undergraduate studies in biology at James Madison University in Virginia before attending medical school at Howard University in Washington, D.C.
 He then crossed the Unites States for residency at Swedish in Seattle before completing the Faculty Development Fellowship at the University of Washington.